rlaisqls/TIL/데브옵스 DevOps/AWS/SAA 오답노트 1-3.md

 - Answer: **You can only use a launch template to provision capacity across multiple instance types using both On-Demand Instances and Spot Instances to achieve the desired scale, performance, and cost.**
     - A launch template is similar to a launch configuration, in that it **specifies instance configuration information such as the ID of the Amazon Machine Image (AMI), the instance type, a key pair, security groups, and the other parameters that you use to launch EC2 instances.** Also, defining a launch template instead of a launch configuration allows you to have multiple versions of a template.
     - With launch templates, you can provision capacity across multiple instance types using both On-Demand Instances and Spot Instances to achieve the desired scale, performance, and cost.
 Hence this is the correct option.
     - A launch configuration is an instance configuration template that an Auto Scaling group uses to launch EC2 instances.
-When you create a launch configuration, you specify information for the instances such as the ID of the Amazon Machine Image (AMI), the instance type, a key pair, one or more security groups, and a block device mapping.
+When you create a launch configuration, you specify information for the instances such as the ID of the AMI, the instance type, a key pair, one or more security groups, and a block device mapping.
     - You cannot use a launch configuration to provision capacity across multiple instance types using both On-Demand Instances and Spot Instances.
-Therefore both these options are incorrect.
+Therefore that options are incorrect.

 ---